maltebp/tundra/readme.md

 The development of this work has relied on the aid of various people:

-- [PSX.Dev Discord server](https://discord.gg/QByKPpH) for answering questions (inparticular *Nicolas Noble*, *spicyjpeg*, stenzek and Melchior)
+- [PSX.Dev Discord server](https://discord.gg/QByKPpH) for answering questions (in particular *Nicolas Noble*, *spicyjpeg*, stenzek and Melchior)
 - The PSX community in general for keeping this console alive and developing projects, tools and sharing knowledge which has been very essential for this project
+- *Mike 'gwald' Garcia* and *Martin 'nocash' Korth* for feedback on the project over at [psxdev.net](https://www.psxdev.net/forum/viewtopic.php?f=62&t=4144)
 - Jesper, Freddy and Noah for helping me testing out the engine at *Nordic Game Jam 2024*
-- *Mike 'gwald' Garcia* and *Martin 'nocash' Korth* for feedback on the project over at [psxdev.net](https://www.psxdev.net/forum/viewtopic.php?f=62&t=4144)

 and various projects: